Last edited 2021-06-09

 Clean like a pro with the following simple products.
 Together, they’re likely to work for your kitchen and bathroom routine.

 We’re talking hard, washable surfaces.
 Like your counter top, stove top, small appliances, sinks and showers.
 Along with cabinet and drawer faces.

 Pure castile soap

-Sure, the label’s eccentric.
-But if you look among the fine print, you’ll find instructions for diluting and using the product.
+Sure, Dr. Bronner’s label is wordy, and largely off-topic for cleaning purposes.
+But among the fine print you’ll find instructions for diluting and using the product.
 Personally, I use one or two tablespoons soap in 16 ounces of water.

 Various brands of distilled white vinegar are made with organic ingredients, Including Spectrum.
 And some natural grocery stores sell organic vinegar in bulk.